Secondary CMB temperature anisotropies from magnetic reheating: Corrections to the CMB angular power spectrum

 where $P_{\zeta}(k)$ is a power spectrum of the primordial curvature perturbations, which is simply parametrized as

-In such a non-Gaussian case, the mode coupling between large and small scales is strongly enhanced compared to the case without the non-Gaussianity.
-Then, since the inhomogeneous magnetic reheating is sensitive in small scales as seen in Fig.~\ref{fig: C k}, the signal of the CMB temperature anisotropy induced by the inhomogeneous magnetic reheating must also be strongly enhanced rather than the passive mode.
-Thus the inhomogeneous magnetic reheating can become a novel probe to study such a correlation.
+In such a non-Gaussian case, superhorizon curvature perturbations couple to subhorizon magnetic fields.
+Hence, inhomogeneous magnetic reheating on tiny scales leads to additional superhorizon temperature perturbations.
+Inhomogeneous magnetic reheating is more sensitive to smaller scales than passive modes, as seen in Fig.~\ref{fig: C k}; therefore $C^{\Theta \Delta_B}_\ell$ would be more significant than $C^{\Theta\Theta_B}_\ell$.
+Thus inhomogeneous magnetic reheating can become a novel probe of the correlation function~(\ref{eq: def bNL}).

 The cross-correlations are given by using Eqs.~(\ref{eq: alm Fourier}), (\ref{eq: alm passive mode}), and (\ref{eq: alm adiabatic}) as

 for the cross-correlation between the passive mode and adiabatic curvature perturbation, and